-All animal users (faculty, technicians, research associates, undergraduate students, etc) with an active U of S NSID are provided with access to the UCACS Animal Care Course.
-Individuals must first Log In to Blackboard with their active NSID and then self-register in the online course. https://bblearn.usask.ca/.
+All animal users (faculty, technicians, research associates, undergraduate students, etc) with an active U of S NSID are provided with access to the UCACS Animal Care Course. https://research.usask.ca/rei/researchers/ethics/animal-care-and-research-support-education-and-training.php.
 Animal users are requested to complete the course within one month of registration.